BrunodaSilvaLeite/Manage_Your_Company/Readme.md

 And the main idea is to visualize the units and assets in general, or to visualize a single specific unit.

 ## 🚨 very important
-It is very important to have the database turned on too (if it is locally) and connected with your mongodb too, it is very important to turn on the backend before the front.
+It's very important to have the database powered on (if locally) and connected to your mongodb too, it's very important to power on the backend before the front.

 ## 🏃 How to Run back